payelsantra/LU_RAG/README.md

 ## Post-processing
 ### For Two-stage
-The post retrieval for BM25>>Contriever and BM25>>ColBERT are as follows:
+The post processing for BM25>>Contriever and BM25>>ColBERT are as follows:
 ```
 from tqdm import tqdm
 result_dict={}